danielsaidi/website_danielsaidi/collections/_posts/2015/2015-08-26-sudo-is-required-for-all-ionic-and-cordova-commands.md

 tags:  ios android ionic
 ---

-I am currently building my very first app with Ionic Framework.
-So far, Ionic is super fast to setup and performs really well, so I hope performance doesn't drop once we begin to add images and content to the app.

-However, while the development setup works just fine at home, I have run into an annoying permission-related problem at work, that forces me to use `sudo` for all Ionic and Cordova commands.
+I'm currently building my very first app with Ionic Framework.
+So far, Ionic is fast to setup and performs well, but I just ran into a problem that forces me to use `sudo` for all Ionic and Cordova commands.

-Sure, installing Ionic and Cordova globally requires you to use sudo, but I also have to use sudo for these commands:
+This problem only occur at work.
+The development setup works great at home.
+I understand that some global installation configurations require `sudo`, but at work I also have to use sudo for commands like:

-* ionic platform add android
+* `ionic platform add android`
-* ionic build ios
+* `ionic build ios`
-* ionic run android
+* `ionic run android`

-If I do not use sudo, Ionic is not able to remove assets in the platform folders.
+If I don't use sudo, Ionic isn't able to remove assets in the platform folders.
-Also, I cannot open the project in Xcode, due to missing permissions.
+Also, I can't open the project in Xcode, due to missing permissions.

 I finally found a terminal command that fixes these problems whenever they happen: